California Criminal Defense Attorneys

-Vandalism Defenses – California Penal Code Section 594
+Vandalism Defenses – California Penal Code 594

 Defendant Lacked the Requisite Mental State to Commit Vandalism

-Under California Penal Code Section 594, the defendant must have acted maliciously when damaging or defacing property.
+Under California Penal Code 594, the defendant must have acted maliciously when damaging or defacing property.
 If the defendant acted unintentionally and without the unlawful intent to annoy or injure property, this can be used as a defense to the charge of vandalism.

 Defendant Owned the Damaged Property

-Under California Vandalism Penal Code Section 594, the defendant must have maliciously damaged or defaced property which the defendant did not own.
+Under California Vandalism Penal Code 594, the defendant must have maliciously damaged or defaced property which the defendant did not own.
 If the defendant can establish ownership of the damaged property, this may be a viable defense to vandalism under Penal Code Section 594.

 Consent Given by Owner